As a stolen silver sleuth, German curator returns heirlooms Jewish families lost in the Holocaust

 In most of the cases, Weniger says he gets lucky and is able to track down the right relatives.

-The majority of descendants live in the United States and Israel, but the museum has already or is in the process of also restituting silver pieces to France, Great Britain, Australia and Mexico.
+The majority of descendants live in the United States and Israel, but the museum has already or is in the process of also restituting silver pieces to France, the United Kingdom, Australia and Mexico.

 Weniger makes a point of personally delivering the pieces to the families.
 He traveled to the U.S. earlier this year, and last week, he returned 19 pieces to families in Israel.

-Note: This story has been corrected to show that Benjamin Gutmann is 86, not 83.